 But first, you have to accept that it’s okay to be different.

-The lie that every bully wants you to believe is that it’s not okay to be different.
-A bully would have you believe there’s something wrong with you because you’re smaller or bigger or slower, or your eyes aren’t the same color, or you speak with a lisp, or whatever.
+The lie every bully wants you to believe is that it’s not okay to be different.
+A bully would have you believe there’s something wrong with you because you’re smaller, bigger, slower, have eyes that aren’t the same color, or speak with a lisp, or whatever.

 This is a lie.
 Take a look at these Bible verses: